VukV/VukV/README.md

 # Hi, I'm Vuk

 ## About me:
-I am a master's student specializing in Software Engineering, with a keen interest in Backend Development and Microservices.
+Master of Science in Software Engineering, with a keen interest in Backend Development and Microservices.
 <br> <br>

 ## Technologies & Tools: